timbennett/triplej/README.md

 Column details:

-* Timestamp: **Don't user this field.** Time the current track started playing.
+* Timestamp: **Don't use this field.** Time the current track started playing.
 Recorded off Triple J website.
 Bit of a mistake as they change server timezone sometimes and I have to correct for it.
 * Date/time: **Use this for date and time.** Corrected date & time values
 * Trackname: Song title.
 Sometimes contains extra information, e.g. live performance data
 * Artist: Person or group that played the song